abrahamzetz/dewa-airflow-astro/README.md

 The top-level key (`default` in the template above) must match `profile:` in your dbt project's `dbt_project.yml`.
 The DAG's `dbt_run` task points `--profiles-dir` at this folder.

-### 4. (Optional) Local dbt working copy

-The DAG clones your dbt project (`DBT_REPO_URL` in `.env`) from GitHub on every run, so you don't need a local copy in this project.
-If you're developing the dbt project, keep your working copy anywhere outside `airflow-astro/`, push to `main`, and the next DAG run picks it up.

 ---

 ## Running the demo